-- At least one activity leader should be in the water with the seiners while the other(s) help the water quality testing group. - Allow 10-15 minutes for one group to seine while the other investigates adaptations.
+- At least one activity leader should be in the water with the seiners while the other(s) complete the adaptation activity. - Allow 10-15 minutes for one group to seine while the other investigates adaptations.
 Switch and allow 10-15 minutes to complete the second activity.